atticus-zhang/ocmcs-not-scantron/README.md

 # OCMC's Not Scantron 1.0
 ## Description
 This script uses OpenCV to automatically pick up page contour, detect contestant input, and outputs their mark and tiebreaker score in a convenient `.csv` format.
 Hand marking bubblesheets is now officially a thing of the past woohoo!!!
+At least... for properly scanned returns.
+Just get the proctors to scan it plz :)

 ## Library Dependencies
 This script uses the following external libraries: